-The implications of cancel culture on individuals are: a) The potential decline in reputation and career of individuals due to public judgment and boycotts, b) The psychological and emotional impact on individuals targeted by cancel culture, including stress, anxiety, and depression, c) Concerns about privacy and personal life that can be revealed and associated with the target of cancel culture, d) Increased risk of social isolation and decreased social support, because individuals who are punished or labeled as cancels can be shunned by friends, family, and society, e) Reduced dialogue and the ability to understand different points of view due to an atmosphere that forces conformity and judgment.
+The implications of cancel culture for individuals are: a) The existence of potential decline in an individual's reputation and career due to public judgment and boycotts, b) The psychological and emotional impact on individuals targeted by cancel culture, including stress, anxiety, and depression, c) Concerns about privacy and personal life that may be revealed and associated with cancel culture goals, d) Increased risk of social isolation and decreased social support, as individuals who are punished or labeled as cancels may be shunned by friends, family, and society, e) Reduced dialogue and the ability to understand different points of view due to an atmosphere that forces conformity and judgment.
 While the implications of cancel culture on groups are: a) Groups can experience polarization, where supporters and opponents of the group are increasingly polarized and opportunities for dialogue are limited, b) Restrictions on freedom of expression in groups due to fear of social consequences and restrictions on opinions that do not conform to dominant norms, c) Groups can experience restrictions in the expression of new or alternative ideas, which may hinder innovation and development within the group, d) The group may face difficulties to reach consensus or create an inclusive environment that allows for dissent and critical thinking, e) The group may lose the diversity and richness of perspectives necessary for healthy growth and development (Smith, 2022: 123-145).

-4 Islamic Communication Views on the Cancel Culture phenomenon
+2. Islamic Communication Views on the Cancel Culture Phenomenon

 Islamic communication is an exchange of symbols built on Islamic principles that have the spirit of peace, hospitality, and safety.
 These principles should be the ideality in building communication on virtual media.
-In creating peaceful, friendly communication, of course, it must be based on the main guidelines of Muslims, namely the Qur'an and Hadith.
-These two guidelines are the basis for Islamic communication to always be honest, say positive and prioritize a selective attitude to verify, falsify, and validate (Dian Ismi Islami, 2013: 44).
+In creating peaceful, friendly communication must certainly be based on the main guidelines of Muslims, namely the Qur'an and Hadith.
+These two guidelines are the basis of Islamic communication to always be honest, say positive and prioritize a selective attitude to verify, falsify, and validate.
+(Dian Ismi Islami, 2013: 44).

-Islamic communication is basically the process of delivering Islamic messages which include creed, sharia, and morals.
-Islamic messages are referred to as da'wah, where da'wah is an activity to influence others by conveying prophetic messages.
-In Islamic communication there are things that become the basic principles, namely: (1).
-Qawlan sadidan: communicate with the right words, do not lie and do not convoluted.
+Communication Islam is basically the process of delivering Islamic messages which include: creed, Shari'ah and Morals.
+Message-The message of Islam is referred to as da'wah, where da'wah is an activity to influence others by conveying a message-prophetic message.
+In Islamic communication there are things-The basic principles are: (1).
+Qawlan sadidan: Communicate with the right words, do not lie and do not beat around the bush.
 (2).
-Qawlan baligha: effective and targeted communication.
+Qawlan baligha: communicate the effective and on target.
 (3).
-Qawlan ma'rufan: communicate with good and appropriate words, so as to provide benefits, enlightening knowledge and provide problem solving for people who get difficulties.
+Qawlan ma'rufan: Communicate with good and fast words, so that it can provide benefits, enlightening knowledge and provide problem solving for people who get difficulties.
 (4).
-Qawlan karima: communicate with noble and wise words so as to give birth to a message that is gentle, beautiful to hear with full manners.
+Qawlan karima: Communicate with noble and wise words so as to give birth to a meek message, beautiful heard with full manners.
 (5).
-Qawlan layyina: communicate in a gentle way, not rude, full of satire, friendliness so as to touch the heart and psychology of man.
+Qawlan layyina: Communicate in a gentle, non-rude way, full of satire, friendliness so as to touch the human heart and psychology.
 (6).
-Qawlan maysura: communication that is easily digested and captured by the audience (Jalaludin, 1994: 77).
+Qawlan maysura: communicate that is easily digested and captured by the audience (Jalaludin, 1994: 77).